Nedd Brockmann 'went through hell and back 10 times' as he ran nearly 2,500 miles across Australia in 47 days - Local News 8

 Brockmann, an electrician originally from Forbes, New South Wales, has endeared himself to the Australian public over the course of his transnational run, so much so that many are calling for him to be crowned Australian of the Year in 2023.

-As of Friday, he has raised two million Australian dollars ($1.26 million) — almost double his initial target — for homeless charity We Are Mobilise through his run across Australia, covering an average of over 50 miles a day for 47 days.
+As of Friday, he has raised two million Australian dollars ($1.26 million) — almost double his initial target — for homeless charity We Are Mobilise through his run across Australia, covering an average of more than 50 miles a day for 47 days.

 Brockmann took up running before the pandemic, primarily as a way to lose weight.
 His love for the sport started to grow, and so too did the length of his runs — from half marathons to marathons to ultramarathons up to 62 miles long.